 For Swiss nationals transiting through Canada, it is not necessary to have a transit visa as they are able to transit using their Electronic Travel Authorization.
 However, as with entering the country, it can only be used when entering and leaving via a Canadian airport.

-The eTA for Swiss citizens does not grant the right to live or work in Canada, although it is possible to apply for a work permit at the same time as the eTA with no additional fee.
+The eTA for Swiss citizens does not grant the right to live or work in Canada.

 In order to use the eTA, it is necessary for all travelers to have an electronic passport that is machine readable.
 All modern Swiss passports are machine readable, but travelers who are uncertain about the eligibility of their documents should check with the Swiss passport office.

 How to Apply for a Canadian eTA for Swiss Passport Holders